This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 gcloud services disable file.googleapis.com gcloud services enable file.googleapis.com

-If this is not possible because you have Filestore instances that you need and cannot delete, then you must contact your account representative to have the peered networks cleared manually.
+If you can't disable the API because you have Filestore instances that you need and cannot delete, then you must contact your account representative to have the peered networks cleared manually.

 If you need to regularly delete and create VPC networks and Filestore instances, there are two ways to avoid running out of network quota: